-Journal of Museum Education is an international, peer-reviewed journal publishing high-quality, original work of interest and relevance to museum practitioners.
-All submitted manuscripts are subject to initial appraisal by the editor, and, if found suitable for further consideration, to peer review by independent, anonymous expert referees.
-All peer review is double blind.
+The Journal of Museum Education is an international, peer-reviewed journal publishing high-quality, original work of interest and relevance to museum practitioners.
+All submitted manuscripts are subject to initial appraisal by the editor-in-chief, and, if found suitable for further consideration, to peer review by independent, anonymous expert referees.
+Peer review is double blind process.